-Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at www.harlow.gov.uk

-A hard copy is available on request by writing to the council or at 01279 446688.
+Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available on our website.
+A hard copy is available on request by writing to the local authority or at 01279 446655.